Competitor Keyword Targeting in Google Ads

 Brands typically don’t like it when competitors bid on their keywords, and they’ll often try to block it when they notice.
 That’s why you need to check this report regularly.
 If someone starts getting more aggressive, you’ll see it early and can adjust your bids, budget, or ad copy before it starts affecting your performance.

-6. Retarget Users From Your Competitor Campaigns
+6. Retarget Users From Competitor Keyword Traffic

 If someone clicks your ad after searching for a competitor, that’s a good sign.
 They’re curious.
 They’re open to alternatives.
 Even if they don’t convert on the first visit, you’ve got a real shot at winning them over with a second.